vngrs-ai/vnlp/pp/named_entitiy_recognizer/ReadMe.md

 - They are processed by NLTK.WordPunctTokenized() so that each punctuation becomes a new token.
 - Punctuation labels are strictly 'O'.
 - B/I prefixes are removed, other entities are converted to 'O' and all entities are standardized to: ['O', 'PER', 'LOC', 'ORG']
 - TWNERTC_TC_Coarse Grained NER_DomainDependent_NoiseReduction.DUMP_train in train data is further noise reduced version of original form, consisting of 20 % of original dataset.

-You can track which row comes from which dataset from below indices:
-File: gungor.ner.train.14.only_consistent-train.txt start index: 0 end_index 25512
-File: tdd.ai-ner-news-dataset-train.txt start index: 25513 end_index 44800
-File: tdd.ai-xtreme-tr-train.txt start index: 44801 end_index 64799
-File: teghub-TurkishNER-BERT-train.txt start index: 64800 end_index 94144
-File: twitter_train.txt start index: 94145 end_index 94231
-File: wikiann-train.txt start index: 94232 end_index 114230
-File: TWNERTC_TC_Coarse Grained NER_DomainDependent_NoiseReduction.DUMP_train.txt start index: 114231 end_index 224093

-File: gungor.ner.dev.14.only_consistent-dev.txt start index: 0 end_index 2952
-File: tdd.ai-ner-news-dataset-dev.txt start index: 2953 end_index 7084
-File: tdd.ai-xtreme-tr-dev.txt start index: 7085 end_index 17083
-File: teghub-TurkishNER-BERT-dev.txt start index: 17084 end_index 19908
-File: wikiann-dev.txt start index: 19909 end_index 29907

-File: gungor.ner.test.14.only_consistent-test.txt start index: 0 end_index 2913
-File: tdd.ai-xtreme-tr-test.txt start index: 2914 end_index 12912
-File: teghub-TurkishNER-BERT-test.txt start index: 12913 end_index 16240
-File: wikiann-test.txt start index: 16241 end_index 26239
+Despite denoising, including this dataset hurts model performance because it contains lots of errors.
+Therefore it is not used in neither development, nor production phases of training.